FaisalAbusharar/disco-raid/README.md

 # DiscoRaid Discord Bot

-The discoRaid bot is a powerful bot that raids discord servers, fully customizable commands & open-source
+The discoRaid bot is a powerful bot that raids discord servers, fully customizable commands & open-source All messages between you & the bot are private.
+No messages will be sent to the server.

 ## Features